skillbotio/client/docs/SKILL_SETUP.md

   "skill": {
     "id": "SkillBotDefault",
-    "imageURL": "IMAGE_URL", // This is the image that will be shown with your skill "interactionModelFile": "speechAssets/InteractionModel.json", // intentSchemaFile and sampleUtteranceFile can also be used
+    "imageURL": "IMAGE_URL", // This is the image that will be shown with your skill "interactionModelFile": "speechAssets/InteractionModel.json", // intentSchemaFile and sampleUtterancesFile can also be used
     "invocationName": "Skillbot Default",
     "lambdaARN": "arn:aws:lambda:us-east-1:048661040156:function:SkillBotDefault-dev-skill", // url can be used instead "name": "Skillbot Default Skill"